Skip to main content

 Set Up the Hardware

-It does this by setting the RTE pin to HIGH or LOW.
+It operates by setting the RTE pin to HIGH or LOW, depending on the logic required by the connected device.

 Each IO Pin is mapped to a reader input.
 For example: